CodyCodingCode/1800_DTC10/README.md

 * [Contents](#content)

 ## General Info
+This browser based web application is called News Tycoon.
+This is a functional clicker-game with database integration, and an educational component.
-This browser based web application is called Tech Tycoon The function of the game mimics that of a clicker game Resources are provided to create quizzes for the game The app is linked to the firestore database, and uses it as back-end
+Pre-made resources are provided to create randomized educational quizzes for the game.
+The app is linked to a firestore database, and uses it as back-end.

 ## Technologies
 Technologies used for this project: